fortunejs/fortune-postgres/README.md

 - `isNative`: Whether or not to use native bindings, requires `pg-native` module, which is an optional dependency of this one.
 Default: `false`.
 - `typeMap`: an object keyed by type name and valued by table name.
 - `primaryKeyType`: Data type of the primary key.
 May be `String`, `Number`, or a string for custom type.
 Default: `String`.
 - `generatePrimaryKey`: A function that accepts one argument, the `type` of the record, and returns either a `String` or `Number`.
-By default, it returns 15 random bytes, base64 encoded.
-Set this to a falsy value like `null` to turn this off.
+By default, it returns 15 random bytes, base64 encoded in a URI-safe way.
+Set this to a falsey value like `null` to turn this off.
 - `useForeignKeys`: Whether or not to use foreign key constraint, optional since it will only be applied to non-array fields.
 Default: `false`.